Skip to content Skip to sidebar Skip to footer

 Keep your hands engaged – perhaps try squeezing a soft ball or don gloves.

-Identify when and where you tend to pick your skin, then actively avoid these triggers.
+Identify when and where you tend to pick your skin, then try to avoid these triggers.

-Gradually resist the urge to pick for longer durations.
+Gradually resist the urge to pick for longer durations, maybe keep a "pick free diary".

 Care for your skin when the urge strikes – moisturise as a protective measure.